hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 ### Run

-Run the algorithm with the following command

-1. `python neural_artistic_style.py --subject images/tuebingen.jpg --style images/starry_night.jpg`
+Run the algorithm with the following command `python neural_artistic_style.py --subject images/tuebingen.jpg --style images/starry_night.jpg`.
+Unfortunately, this is very slow in my case with CPU.